Energy-dependent intrinsic time delay of gamma-ray bursts on testing Lorentz invariance violation: Models and Results

 Considering the energy and time observational uncertainty \cite{Fermi-LAT:2009ihh}, we take same value of $\sigma_{x_{m,j}}$ and take $\sigma_{y_{m,j}} = 0$, which are the same as the works in \cite{Xu:2016zxi, Xu:2016zsa, Zhu:2021pml}.
 Here $y_{m,j} = \Delta t_{\mathrm{obs},j}/{1+z_j}$ and $x_{m,j} = K_{1, j}$.
 Marginalizing over the variable $\Delta t_{\mathrm{in}}$, the posterior now becomes:

 We assume that these 3 parameters, $\mu$, $\sigma$ , and $a_{\rm LV}$, have flat priors:

 We use the same GRBs data as \cite{Xu:2016zxi, Xu:2016zsa}.
 As shown in Fig.~2 of \cite{Xu:2016zsa}, the distribution of those high-energy photons seems to show a regularity that they can be considered in two cases: the mainline photons case (9 high-energy photons are involved) and the all photons case (all 14 high-energy photons are involved).
 We also consider the same two cases in the discussion of Model A. The results for all photons case are shown in Fig.~\ref{model_A_1}.
 The left panel shows the posterior distributions and the right panel shows the fitting results where all 14 photons are denoted by gray dots and the 9 mainline photons are denoted by gray dots with orange error bars, respectively.
 The results suggest that the mean value of intrinsic time delay $\mu = -6.48^{+4.53}_{-4.50}$~s, and $a_{\rm LV} = 2.12^{+0.57}_{-0.57} \times 10^{-18} \ \rm{GeV^{-1}}$.
-The corresponding $E_{\rm LV} = 4.71^{+0.17}_{-0.10} \times 10^{17}$~GeV.
+The corresponding $E_{\rm LV} = 4.71^{+1.71}_{-0.99} \times 10^{17}$~GeV {\ensuremath{\ast}}\footnote{There were misprints with errs of $E_{\rm LV}$ in the published version.
+The red color denotes the corrected values and the same for the rest corrections.}.
 The results for the mainline photons case are shown in Fig.~\ref{model_A_2}.
 The results suggest that the mean value of intrinsic time delay $\mu = -10.34^{+1.07}_{-1.10}$~s, and $a_{\rm LV} = 2.75^{+0.10}_{-0.11} \times 10^{-18} \ \rm{GeV^{-1}}$.
-The corresponding $E_{\rm LV} = 3.64^{+0.01}_{-0.01} \times 10^{17}$ GeV.
+The corresponding $E_{\rm LV} = 3.64^{+0.15}_{-0.13} \times 10^{17}$ GeV.
 Results for both two cases are consistent with the results in \cite{Xu:2016zxi, Xu:2016zsa}.
 Both cases suggest that high-energy photons are emitted earlier than low-energy photons because of the negative value of $\mu$, and the LV time delay term contributes to the observed time delay.